Introduction

 In this section, we'll dive into the different health benefits of Japanese tea.
 We'll learn the science by pulling out reliable sources and running through them in easy English.

 Are the health benefits a myth?
 Does it have a tangible-enough health impact worth incorporating into your daily life?
+And if so, what's the best way to implement it into your everyday routine?
+These will be some of the questions we'll be answering.

 The study of tea and health is an ancient relationship that started several centuries ago.
 However, its science is still evolving.

 We'll be jumping into the health benefits of Japanese tea based on human-based research as much as possible.
 Human-based research results are the best way to weigh the impact and effectiveness of this magical drink's health benefits.
+If human-based research is unavailable, I will be citing non-human-based research.

 Japanese Green Tea and How It Helps Fight Diseases

-The active nutrients of Japanese Green Tea
+The active compounds of Japanese Green Tea

 FAQ